 The industry is moving full steam ahead with highly pixilated HD headlamp systems.
 The market will eventually decide if one particular technology will be the more dominant one or if they will coexist.
 However, one thing is for sure; these systems need to be paired with automotive-grade multi-element optics to bring their performance on the road.

-Sunex’s design, process, and manufacturing know-how are well known in the automotive industry.
-Our experience has made us a preferred supplier for multi-element optics in high-volumes and consistent and high quality for decades.
+Sunex’s design, process, and manufacturing know-how have been well known in the automotive industry for over two decades.
+Our experience has made us a preferred automotive supplier of multi-element optical systems for many high-volume series production programs.
 Building on that history and reputation, we are now successfully addressing this emerging market of HD automotive headlamps with our clients and partners.

 Please get in touch with us if you want to learn more.